NHL Slapshot

 NHL Slapshot is EA Sports' first ice hockey video game on the Wii, released in 2010.
-It was the first game in the NHL series since NHL 2005 to receive an E rating, mainly because the game does not include fighting.
+It was the first game in the NHL series since NHL 2005 to receive an Everyone rating from the ESRB, mainly because the game does not include fighting.

 Game cover

 Wayne Gretzky is the game's cover athlete.
 This marked the first time that the EA Sports NHL series featured a retired ice hockey player on the cover as well as Wayne Gretzky's first appearance on a cover of a video game since Gretzky NHL 2006.

 Hockey stick peripheral

 A miniature hockey stick peripheral was released with the game, allowing (but not requiring) the player to insert the Wii Remote and its Nunchuk attachment and simulate playing with a real hockey stick.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.